 We did not find this bag to be comfortable to carry and it received a score of 3 of 10.
 The handles are stiff and unable to lie flat against the bag when not in use (such a nuisance), and the heavy canvas shoulder strap irritated any exposed skin while in use.
 Only the OiOi Messenger was equally as uncomfortable to carry.
 It was the heaviest bag we tested, weighing in at 2.8 pounds with all of the accessories included.

 Despite the performance shortcomings, this product is made quite well and received a 7 of 10 for quality.
 The stitching and seams are tight and we found few loose ends of strings in the quilted pattern.
 The nylon fabrics and the sturdy metal hardware should perform well over time.
 Where the Bobby stumbles is in the stiff handles and canvas shoulder strap; we found these to be cheap, money-saving solutions on an otherwise quality made bag.

-Skip Hop Forma, it features the chic quilted pattern that has begun to take over the handbag market.
+This bag is right on point in terms of style and we awarded it an 8 of 10 for style.
+Much like the Skip Hop Forma, it features the chic quilted pattern that has begun to take over the handbag market.
 The minimalist bows on the front of the bag are darling and add subtle femininity to a very simple bag.

 This bag would be best for a mom who wants a professional looking diaper bag that can double as a purse.

 With a list price of $195, this was the most expensive bag we tested, yet it does not offer nearly as many features as some of its less expensive counterparts, such as the Skip Hop Chelsea or the Petunia Pickle Bottom Sashay Satchel.